IMG

 The entry point is on Duck Street between Steeple Langford and Hanging Langford.

 Roe deer are common in the area and might be seen especially at dawn and dusk.
 Water voles and otters have also been recorded.
 Dragonflies and butterflies are numerous in summer.

 Non-birding visitors may enjoy the scenery and the cafe.

-There are several pubs in the area, including The Rainbow on the Lake at Steeple Langford which offers views of White Bird Lake just to the north of the reserve.
+There are also several pubs in the area, including The Rainbow on the Lake at Steeple Langford.

 Add information about other attractions at this site, including